O6.1 Pulmonary rehabilitation

 The benefits of pulmonary rehabilitation include a reduction in symptoms (dyspnoea and fatigue), anxiety and depression, and improvements in HRQoL, peripheral muscle function and exercise capacity, and, following rehabilitation, participants gain an enhanced sense of control over their condition (McCarthy 2015, Bolton 2013, Ries 2007, Coventry 2007) [evidence level I/II].
 There is also evidence that pulmonary rehabilitation reduces hospitalisation for exacerbations of COPD (Moore 2016) [evidence level I].
 A systematic review of 21 studies (Moore 2016) reported the effects of pulmonary rehabilitation on subsequent hospitalisation for exacerbations of COPD.
 The meta-analysis included 18 studies (10 RCTs, five observational before and after studies, and three cohort studies) of which five studies were carried out in Australia or New Zealand.
 Data from the RCTs, and from the five observational studies that compared hospital admissions in the 12 months before and following pulmonary rehabilitation, favoured rehabilitation (RCTs: mean [95% CI] number of hospitalisations/patient-year 0.62 [0.33 to 1.16] PR group vs 0.97 [0.67 to 1.40] control group; before and after studies mean [95% CI] number of hospitalisations/patient-year 0.47 [0.28 to 0.79] pre-PR vs 1.24 [0.66 to 2.34] post-PR).
 Results of the cohort studies did not support this finding.
 Pooled analysis of the three cohort studies showed a higher rate of hospitalisation (mean [95% CI] number of hospitalisations/patient-year in the PR group 0.28 [0.25 to 0.32]) compared to the reference group (0.18 [0.11 to 0.32]); however this finding was influenced predominantly by the results from one study.
 Pulmonary rehabilitation has also been shown to be cost-effective (Griffiths 2001) [evidence level II].

-Most research has been undertaken with hospital-based programs, but there is also evidence of benefit from rehabilitation provided to in-patients, and in community and home settings (McCarthy 2015, Ries 2007, Spruit 2013).
+Most research has been undertaken with hospital-based programs, but there is also evidence of benefit from rehabilitation provided to in-patients, and in community and home settings where programs involve regular contact to facilitate exercise participation and exercise progression (McCarthy 2015, Ries 2007, Spruit 2013, Holland 2017).
 The duration of pulmonary rehabilitation programs reported in the literature ranges from 4 weeks to 18 months.
 Many programs within Australia and New Zealand are of 8 weeks duration, with patients attending two supervised group sessions each week supplemented by an unsupervised home exercise program consistent with the recommendations reported in pulmonary rehabilitation statements (Spruit 2013) and international guidelines (Bolton 2013, Marciniuk 2010, Ries 2007).
 It is unclear as to whether greater or more sustained benefits occur following programs of longer duration because there are no RCTs that directly compare the outcomes of 8-week programs with those of longer programs.

 Pulmonary rehabilitation should be offered to patients with COPD who are limited by shortness of breath on exertion and can be relevant for people with any long-term respiratory disorder characterised by dyspnoea (Spruit 2013, Ries 2007).
 Patients with COPD, of all mMRC grades, gain significant benefit from rehabilitation (Evans 2009, Altenburg 2012, Rugbjerg 2015).
 However, those with the most severe dyspnoea, i.e. those who are breathless at rest or on minimal activity (mMRC grade 3 and 4) are more likely to have difficulties attending out-patient programs for reasons that include problems with transportation (Sabit 2008).
 Exacerbations of COPD are also an indication for referral to pulmonary rehabilitation (Spruit 2013) and every effort should be made to encourage patients to resume their rehabilitation program as early as possible following an exacerbation (see section X3.6 Pulmonary rehabilitation).